BG3-RAW-Mods/bg3-RAW-addon/README.md

 ## Future plans

+### Potions

+- you can administering a potion to another character with an action

 ### High level class abilities

 Many high level class abilities were introduced in the game, either in their true form, either in a toned down form.